SalehAhmedShafin/Multimodal-Disaster-Event-Identification-from-Social-Media-Posts/README.md

 overfit.
 So, from all visual models, EfficientNetB3 performs better than others.<br>

-Step-6) Selecting Best Performed Language Model: Individual best-performing model is chosen from the previous step which is exactly the same procedure that is applied for selecting the visual model.
+Step-6) Selecting Best Performed Language Model: The individual best-performing model is chosen from the previous step which is exactly the same procedure that is applied for selecting the visual model.
 In this step, Bert is selected and sent to the next step named Fusion and Classification.<br>